aarron-lee/legion-go-tricks/README.md

 # Which Linux Distro should I Install?

-If you want a SteamOS-like experience, there are 3 distros I would recommend
+If you want a SteamOS experience, there are 3 distros I would recommend

-1. BazziteOS Deck Edition
+1. Bazzite Deck Edition
+2. Official SteamOS
-2. Nobara Deck Edition
+3. Nobara Deck Edition
-3. ChimeraOS
+4. ChimeraOS

 As for which one you should install, here's a breakdown of the benefits and drawbacks of each.